brombaut/benrombautca/src/bookshelf/syncer/README.md

 - rating will be what you rated the book the first time
 - As far as I can tell, the goodreads_review_id will also be the same

+tsc==5.6.3
+npm==9.5.1
+node==v18.16.0
+nvm==0.39.3

+You have the JSON of books from f3, can you get the local version of the site to pull from that json file?